pyinvoke/invoke/sites/docs/concepts/configuration.rst

     * Depending on interpreter and environment, this means that a setting defaulting to a non-Unicode string type (eg a ``str`` on Python 2) may end up replaced with a Unicode string, or vice versa.
+This is intentional as it prevents users from accidentally limiting themselves to non-Unicode strings.

 * If the current value is ``None``, it too is replaced with the string from the environment;
 * Lists and dicts are currently unsupported and will raise an exception;

-    * In the future we may implement convenience transformation, such as splitting on commas to form a list; however since users can always perform such operations themselves, it may not be a high priority.
+    * In the future we may implement convenience transformations, such as splitting on commas to form a list; however since users can always perform such operations themselves, it may not be a high priority.